Trustee board

 Committee memberships: Governance Committee (chair)

-Dr Waqar Ahmed, Council Trustee
+Dr Waqar Ahmed, Member Trustee

 Dr Waqar Ahmed has represented the Northern Ireland Faculty Board on UK Council since 2017.
 He also sits on RCGP NI Council as a sessional doctors' representative.
 He is a committee member of the Shared Island Initiative, which supports research across the island of Ireland.
 Dr Ahmed has experience of working as a GP in the Northern Ireland prison service.